Movietone Act:

 Paramount Publix Corporation.
 1 reel.

 A promotional film for Texaco Motor Oil.
 Bimbo is late in meeting his girlfriend, since he couldn't get his car Lizzie started.
 He calls his doctor, who brings a bottle of Texaco motor oil to feed it.
-Lizzie is revived, and Bimbo uses some of the motor oil himself to catch up with his car.
+Lizzie is revived, and Bimbo uses some of the motor oil on himself to catch up with his car.
 He then takes his girlfriend to get married.

 Murray voices Bimbo, in which he can be heard saying such phrases as "Naw, heck," "Hurry doctor, I think Lizzie's dying," and "Hey, my car, my car."
 Walter Van Brunt voices the doctor.